dblessing/dblessing.github.io/_drafts/navigating_your_stock_options.md

 could about my stock options and what the best strategy is for __me__.
 I will share what I've learned and even try to provide some general advice or direction.
-However, it's important for you to understand that **I'm not an expert** on this topic and my advice is not substitute for a professional advisors.
+However, it's important for you to understand that **I'm not an expert** on this topic and my advice is not a substitute for professional advice.
 I spent several hours talking with my financial advisor and my accountant and you should, too.

 The advice here is based on U.S. tax law and incentive stock options (ISO).